jehherne/courserafinalprojectcss/README.md

 # courserafinalprojectcss
-Part of Coursera University of Michigan Web Design Course Intro to CSS Final Project
+Part of Coursera University of Michigan Web Design Course Introduction to CSS Final Project